How I Got Started

 Dance helped me survive my childhood adversity.
 It gave me strength, joy, confidence, access to my emotions and self-expression.
 It allowed me to imagine a world of possibilities and forget about my fears for a moment.

-I used dance along with therapy to heal and grow.
+As an adult, I used dance along with therapy to heal and grow.
 This inspired me to create a psychology-based coaching and personal development dance program to support womxn in living more authentically.

 Education and Experience

 - California State University, Northridge, Master of Science in Counseling with emphasis in School Psychology (2012)

 - California State University, Northridge, Bachelor in Arts in Psychology (2009).